 Sadly, many still pay full price when there are simple ways you can save!
 And there are things that are always overpriced.
 That means you should be smart when buying them to make sure you get the lowest possible price.
 Check out these 20 things for which you should never pay full price!

 20 THINGS FOR WHICH YOU SHOULD NEVER PAY FULL PRICE

 Never purchase a magazine from the store and pay the retail price.
 You can use a site such as Discount Mags (use the code PENNYPINCH to save 20% more off of any title).

 If you can’t find a deal on the title you want to renew, don’t sign up when they send the notice.
-Wait until they reach out at least 2 – 3 times as they will start to discount the cost – just to get you to sign up once again!
+Wait until they contact you at least 2 – 3 times as they will start to discount the cost – just to get you to sign up once again!

 The trick to getting the best deal on your clothes is to shop off-season.
 Purchase your clothes when they go on clearance.
-For instance, spring clothes hit stores in January of each year, so you can pick up those few winter items at deep discounts.
+For instance, spring clothes hit stores in January of each year so that you can pick up those few winter items at deep discounts.

-Make sure you also sign up at the store’s website as they will often send out coupons and/or coupon codes.
-You will be able to use these either in the store or on-line.
+Make sure you also sign up at the store’s website as they will often send out coupons and coupon codes.
+You will be able to use these either in the store or online.

 One final way to find great deals on clothes is to shop consignment stores.
 You might be surprised at the items that end up on the shelves — sometimes with the price tag still attached!